 Research a profession in the field of Early Education, this is not limited to teachers.
 Students have the option to interview a professional in the field (this is not required).
-You need to research your chosen career, write a reflection, and create a presentation reflecting what is required for you to begin working in your career.
-The presentation will be posted to a discussion board on Canvas.
+You need to research your chosen career, write a reflection, and create a presentation reflecting what is

-ECE Topic Presentation & Reflection (50 points) SLOs: 1-3
+ECE Topic Paper & Infographic (50 points) SLOs: 1-3